rlsit/ansible-role-nextcloud/README.md

 # How it works

-* The role installs the requested Nextcloud version into `{{ nextcloud_work_dir }}/nextcloud-{{ nextcloud_version }}`.
+* The requested Nextcloud version is installed into `{{ nextcloud_work_dir }}/nextcloud-{{ nextcloud_version }}`.
+* The symlink `{{ nextcloud_work_dir }}/nextcloud-current` points to the
+  active Nextcloud installation (or maintenance page uring upgrades).
-* A maintenance page (to be displayed during upgrades) is installed to `{{ nextcloud_work_dir }}/nextcloud-maintenance`.
+* A simple maintenance page (to be displayed during upgrades) is installed to `{{ nextcloud_work_dir }}/nextcloud-maintenance`.
-* A symlink `{{ nextcloud_work_dir }}/nextcloud-current` is installed that
-  points to the current and active Nextcloud installation (or to the maintenance page during the upgrade).
-* If a list variable `apache2_vhosts` is set, then the role loops over this list and deploys nextcloud on each vhost.

 # Preliminaries

 The role takes care of installing and upgrading Nextcloud and its apps.
 It doesn't install or configure MariaDB/MySQL, mail or web service.
-This is done better in separate roles.
+The latter has to be done seperately.

-Only PHP dependencies required for Nextcloud are installed by that role.
+PHP dependencies required for Nextcloud are installed by that role.

 Some modules used in this role are new to Ansible 2.2 and it's tested with Ansible 2.2, 2.3 and 2.4.